Jersey City, New Jersey: Newspapers & other news outlets

 Jersey City is located in the New York media market, and most of its daily papers are available for sale or delivery such as The New York Times and the Daily News, which maintained its extensive publishing and distribution facilities at Liberty Industrial Park from 1993 to 2022.

 As of 2025, Jersey City no longer has a daily print newspaper.
 The city's former daily newspaper since 1867, The Jersey Journal, formerly located at its namesake Journal Square, covered Hudson County and was its morning daily before ceasing publication in 2025.
 The Hudson Dispatch merged with the Jersey Journal in 1991.

 The Jersey City Reporter is part of The Hudson Reporter group of local weeklies and is an online-only news outlet since ceasing physical publication in 2023.
 The River View Observer is another weekly published in the city and distributed throughout the county.
 Another countywide weekly, El Especialito, also serves the city.

 NJ.com, provided by NJ Advance Media, covers news in Jersey City and Hudson County.
 The Jersey City Times began in 2019 as an online-only news outlet dedicated to in-depth coverage of Jersey City.
+Hudson County View is an online-only news outlet the covers Jersey City and Hudson County.

-The Jersey City Independent was an online newspaper covering Jersey City and surrounding municipalities.
+The Jersey City Independent was a former online newspaper covering Jersey City and surrounding municipalities.
 It also published JCI Magazine, a print quarterly magazine.